 Local planning authorities, appellants and interested parties who have taken part in the process, including statutory consultees, may apply for costs, or have costs awarded against them.
 A party applying for costs may have costs awarded against them, if they themselves have behaved unreasonably.

-Officers of the Council recommended approval of the scheme, but the Council's Planning Committee refused planning permission on the grounds that the shared use of the car park in the evenings and at weekends was unenforceable.Learn More
+Officers of the Council recommended approval of the scheme, but the Council's Planning Committee refused planning permission on the grounds that the shared use of the car park in the evenings and at weekends was unenforceable.
+A full award of costs was justified.Learn More

 Planning Officers recommended approval of a planning application to convert a barn into an office, but recommended restricting its use to the farm activities an to restrict hours of use.
-The Council declined a request to remove the restrictions.Learn More
+The Council declined a request to remove the restrictions.
+A full award of costs was justified.Learn More

 The Inspector concluded Harrogate Borough Council had assessed the proposal against an outdated Supplemental Planning Document (SPD) that did not have development plan status instead of the Framework and the Harrogate Local Plan policies.
 The SPD was adopted in 2005.
 The Council prevented development which should have been permitted and a Full Award of Costs was granted.Learn More

 The case involved the change of use of dwellinghouse to a five person HMO.
 The Council had removed permitted development rights for such conversions.
 The Council did not have any detailed planning policies regarding how to assess HMOs, but did have a Council adopted HMO Standards, throughs its Licensing Department.
 The Inspector concluded that the proposed development should reasonably have been permitted and a Full Award of Costs was justified.Learn More